Our products

 How to Choose Quality Cod: The Criteria We Apply at Bacalalo

-Regardless of where you buy — Bilbao, Madrid, Barcelona, or online — the criteria for quality cod are the same:
+Regardless of where you buy — Bilbao, Madrid, Barcelona, or online — the quality criteria for cod are the same:

 1. Species: Gadus morhua is the North Atlantic cod, the reference species.
 There are other species (Pacific cod, pollock...) that are marketed as cod but have a different profile.